datasciencecampus/classifai/README.md

 This is created and found in the credentials API on GCP.
 You will need to restrict the key to the Generative Language API.

 ## Usage
+A demo app is deployed using GCP App Engine.
+The SOC endpoint can be accessed [here]("https://classifai-sandbox.nw.r.appspot.com/").

 Development is in its very early stages.
-You can launch the default API server:
+You can launch the default API server locally as follows:

 ```bash
 $ uvicorn main:app